wenbin08/wenbin08.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a final-year undergraduate student at the College of Computer Science and Technology, [Jilin University](https://www.jlu.edu.cn/).
-I have been admitted to pursue a Ph.D. degree in School of Intelligence Science and Technology, [Nanjing University](https://www.nju.edu.cn/), advised by Professor Lan-Zhe Guo, in collaboration with the [Shanghai Innovation Institute (SII)](https://www.sii.edu.cn/main.htm).
+I am currently a final-year undergraduate student at the College of Computer Science and Technology, [Jilin University](https://www.jlu.edu.cn/) advised by Professor [Hongxia Xie](https://ccst.jlu.edu.cn/info/1359/18959.htm).
+I have been admitted to pursue a Ph.D. degree in School of Intelligence Science and Technology, [Nanjing University](https://www.nju.edu.cn/), advised by Professor [Lan-Zhe Guo](https://www.lamda.nju.edu.cn/guolz/), in collaboration with the [Shanghai Innovation Institute (SII)](https://www.sii.edu.cn/main.htm).

 ## Research Interests